smartrics/RAG-with-Nyx/README.md

 - Advanced Search and Discovery:
     - Leverages Nyx's powerful metadata capabilities for fine-grained discovery, including SPARQL-based queries for advanced discovery.
 - Human-in-the-Loop Validation:
-    - Includes a phase where users validate retrieved documents to ensure relevance and accuracy before they are analyzed.
+    - Includes a phase where users validate retrieved documents to ensure relevance and accuracy before they are analysed.
 - Enhanced Chatbot Workflow:
     - Supports iterative question-and-answer sessions, allowing users to refine or expand their queries dynamically.
 This example demonstrates how Nyx can be used to build robust and interactive RAG applications for production-level scenarios.